Hoverbear/transit/README.md

 cargo build
 ```

 Now you can run the binary on any repository, even itself!
+It will output JSON.

 ```bash
 ./target/transit .
 ```

-For JSON output, use `--json`

 #### Installing `transit-display`